datacamp/viewflow/README.md

 ```

 ## Create a new DAG
-Viewflow creates the DAGs automatically based on configurations files.
+Viewflow creates the DAGs automatically based on configuration files.

 Here are the steps to create a DAG for the first time.